-Q Other than Option Beneficiaries, how many beneficiaries do you have to name, and what impact can occur by who is named?
+Q Other than Option Beneficiaries, how many beneficiaries can I name, and what impact can occur by who is named?

 Most retirees prefer to designate the beneficiaries who will receive any amounts payable upon their death.
 Retirees are not required to name beneficiaries, but should strongly consider doing so.
 If a retiree does not name beneficiaries, then his or her estate is paid the last benefit payment, the lump sum death benefit, if any, and any accumulated member contributions that might be payable.
 An estate requires legal action, and can take several months to establish.
 There can be legal and court costs associated with the establishment of a deceased person's estate.
-Named primary beneficiaries will receive the type and amount of payment designated on beneficiaries will receive the type and amount of payment designated on beneficiaries will receive the type and amount of performs filed with ATRS.
+Named primary beneficiaries will receive the type and amount of payment designated on beneficiary forms filed with ATRS.
+If primary beneficiaries predecease the retiree, contingent beneficiaries will receive the type and amount of payments designated on beneficiary forms filed with ATRS.
 Retirees may designate up to three (3) separate beneficiary types:

 Option Beneficiary: If a retiree chooses Option A, Option B, or Option C benefits, the member must select an option beneficiary to receive benefit payments upon the retiree's death.
-This may not be the case if a member selects Option C, and lives to draw a minimum of payments.
-The Option Beneficiary election form is provided in the retirement packet which is filed with ATRS at the time of retirement with the rest of the retirement application packet.
+This may not be the case if a member selects Option C, and lives to draw a minimum of 120 payments.
+The Option Beneficiary election form is provided in the retirement application packet which is filed with ATRS at the time of retirement.